DCLRL/dclrl.github.io/index.md

 Like all of LREC, the workshop will be held in a hybrid fashion, with options for in-person and remote participation.

-# Preliminary Schedule
+# Schedule

-A final schedule is coming soon.
 Each paper will receive an oral presentation (whether in-person or remote), with 12 minutes for a talk and 2–3 minutes for questions.

 *9:00–9:10am*
 **Opening remarks (Constantine Lignos)**